MaireMurphy/Database_Project/README.md

 Includes:
 Entity Relationship Diagram.
-Files contain SQL - to create, populate and query the databas.
+Files that contain SQL - to create, populate and query the database.